SuperOfficeDocs/superoffice-docs/docs/en/api/reference/soap/Services88/Dashboard/index.md

 Handled by the <see cref="T:SuperOffice.Services88.IDashboardAgent">SuperOffice.Services88.IDashboardAgent</see> interface.

-Interface for the Dashboard Agent
-Agent lets you configure dashboard tiles and retrieve dashboard data

 Download [WSDL file for Services88/Dashboard](../Services88-Dashboard.md) if you need to generate your own proxy code.